It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 1. Approach The Issue With Compassion

-As discussed above, there are many reasons why the elderly may stop bathing.
+As discussed above, many reasons the elderly may stop bathing.
 But, regardless of the reason, it’s essential to approach the issue with compassion and offer your support.

 It’s important not to judge them, talk down to them, or think less of them.
 Instead, offer to help them get back into bathing habits.
 Be understanding and supportive.